Timeline of the Tigray war (July 2021–November 2022): 3 February

 Militants reportedly belonging to the TPLF attacked an Eritrean refugee camp in Berhale, killing at least five people.
 Thousands were displaced and several women were abducted.

+15 February

+The Ethiopian parliament ends the state of emergency early.

 March 2022

+11 March

+The EHRC reports that 750 were civilians killed in the Amhara and Afar regions in late 2021.

 24 March

 TPLF and Ethiopian forces agreed to make a ceasefire in order to allow humanitarian aid into Tigray.

+April 2022

+1 April

+Aid trucks enter Tigray-controlled territory for the first time since mid-December 2021.

+25 April

+Tigrayan rebels pull out of parts of the Afar region.

 May 2022

+17 May

+Ethiopia and the World Bank sign a $300m grant deal for post-conflict recovery.

 20 May

 The TPLF says it will release 4,028 government soldiers it captured as part of a series of ongoing negotiations.

+June 2022

+14 June

+The federal government forms a peace negotiation committee, signaling movement toward talks.

 August 2022

+2 August

+The US and EU urge Ethiopia to restore services in Tigray amid continued hardship.

+17 August

+The Ethiopian government proposes a formal ceasefire to resume basic services.

+20 August

+The World Food Programme reports that nearly half of Tigray’s population is in severe need of food assistance.

+24 August

+The ceasefire ends; and fighting resumes around Kobo town.

-August 24
+26 August

 Ethiopian government forces conducted an air raid in Mekelle which struck a kindergarten and surrounding houses, leaving four dead - two of them children.
 Witnesses reported an explosion followed by anti-aircraft gunfire.
 The Ethiopian government denied hitting the kindergarten; instead claiming they were targeting military sites, although it wasn’t immediately clear if there were any in the area, and alleged that the TPLF had actually staged the dead bodies.
 Both Federal Government spokesman Tulu and Military spokesman Adane refused to respond to inquiries about the attack.